Top 10 Project Milestone Templates

 What Is a Project Milestone?

-Milestones are key achievements along your project timeline.
+Project milestones are key achievements along your project timeline.

 They are checkpoints that signify the completion of key events or tasks.